-Code authorities are responsible for verifying that fire alarm systems are installed, monitored, serviced, and maintained in accordance with nationally recognized codes and standards.
-UL’s Alarm Certificate Services Program aims to provide code authorities with the necessary information to fulfill their responsibility.
+Authorities Having Jurisdiction (AHJs) are responsible for verifying that alarm systems are installed, serviced, maintained, and monitored in accordance with nationally recognized codes and standards.
+UL’s Alarm Certificate Services Program aims to provide AHJs with the necessary information to fulfill their responsibility.

-UL’s Alarm Certificate Services Program provides code authorities with detailed information regarding the fire alarm system of any Certificated property within a jurisdiction.
-For a property to be Certificated, a UL Listed alarm company must issue a UL Certificate.
+UL’s Alarm Certificate Services Program provides AHJs with detailed information about any Certificated alarm system within their jurisdiction.
+For an alarm system to be Certificated, a UL Listed alarm company must issue a UL Certificate.
 The UL Certificate is the alarm company’s declaration that the alarm system has been installed, and will be maintained, tested and monitored according to the most recent applicable codes and standards.

 What does the UL Certificate mean to a Code Authority?

 When a protected property has a UL Certificated alarm system, a code authority can be confident that:

 - The Certificated alarm system was installed by a UL Listed alarm company according to the UL Standard and nationally recognized codes.

 - The Certificated alarm system’s equipment is UL Listed

 - The Certificated alarm system is serviced and maintained by a UL listed alarm company

 - Service elements (signal monitoring, retransmission, runner service, and record keeping) comply with the UL standard and applicable nationally recognized codes.

 - Continued compliance is verified by UL technical staff